shikokuchuo/mirai/README.md

 the network.

-{mirai} has a tiny pure R code base, relying solely on {nanonext}, a high-performance binding for the ‘NNG’ C library with zero package dependencies.
+{mirai} has a tiny pure R code base, relying solely on {nanonext}, a high-performance binding for the ‘NNG’ C messaging library with zero package dependencies.

 ### Table of Contents